 A self-taught dancer combining freestyle hip-hop with mime and contemporary dance, Kenichi Ebina incorporates visual illusion into his performances, making the impossible seem real.
 His agile, athletic and razor-sharp moves push the limits of human capability.
 Each of his performances is a mini-drama that draws from kinetic and thematic inspiration to tell a story that is laugh-out-loud funny.

 Ebina is the founder of BiTriP (Bi-Triangle Performance), a hip-hop dance troupe that won the famous Amateur Night at the Apollo; later, as a solo performer, Kenichi again carried off the Apollo crown.
 He's a dancer, choreographer, teacher and performer, working with collaborators or on his own as Ebina Performing Arts.

-He has performed everywhere from his home in New York to San Francisco to Bangkok.
 Since his first full-evening solo show, at the Kennedy Center in Washington, DC in early 2008, he has performed for private audiences like Madonna and the Royal Family of the Kingdom of Morocco, and held shows around the world.
 And yes, in September 2013, he won the eighth season of America's Got Talent.